alexmattson/RailsLite/README.md

 ```
 ### Adding to the Database ###

-To add a database table for your model just hade over to the ``database.sql`` file and add the tble there through sql commands.
+To add a database table for your model just head over to the ``database.sql`` file and add the table there through sql commands.

 ```sql
 CREATE TABLE dogs (